kdps/kotlin_learn/Basic.md

 ### Cause Error but Has no error

-`No working Rebuild Project FUCKING SHIT`
+`Not working Rebuild Project FUCKING SHIT`

 Because java is fucking shit